MiceXx/webpay-token-android/README.md

 - User interface filling in user's credit card details
 - Client for creating token

-You can use whichever of them by your application as necessary.
+You can use one from the above that fits your need.

 ### Button and payment form